diffusing warmth and friendliness

 Which in my childhood I did dote upon

 Was I betroth'd ere I saw Hermia:

-But, like in sickness, did I loathe this food
+But, like in sickness, did I

-a solemn and dignified feeling
+a somber and dignified feeling

 We'll hold a feast in great